 Mezzanine debt structure

-Now let’s take a look at the capital stack structure we used in the previous preferred equity example, but with the addition of mezzanine debt:
+Now let’s take a look at the capital stack structure we used in the previous preferred equity example.
+However, this time with the addition of mezzanine debt:

 |Sponsor||$200,000||Last||Remaining cash flow and appreciation.|